Springfield Academy: Policy Documents

 The Education Village Academy Trust aims to safeguard looked after children, promote their educational achievements and ensure that they are able to “achieve and reach their full potential” in accordance with the Children’s Act.

-Please click below for details of our Charging Policy.
+Please click below for details of our Charging and Remissions Policy.

 Our objective is to ensure that our students achieve to their full potential and the effective management of student behaviour is essential if good quality teaching and learning is to be embedded and the Trust's academies are to form a safe and orderly community.
-The Trust has an overarching set of Behaviour Principles and each Academy/school has its own Behaviour policy and these can be found on the relevant Academy/school website.
+Each Academy/school has its own Behaviour policy and these can be found on the relevant Academy/school website.

 The aims of Trust and Academies' Attendance policy are to improve the overall percentage attendance of pupils at school, make attendance and punctuality a priority for all, provide support, advice and guidance for families and pupils, develop positive and consistent home / school communication, implement a system of rewards and sanctions, develop effective partnerships with other agencies, and identify the needs of individual pupils and their reintegration after absence.

 COVID Privacy Notice

 Admissions Privacy Notice

 Visitor Privacy Notice

 Child Protection is taken very seriously in all our settings.
 Whilst all our staff have responsibility for Child Protection we have named staff with specific responsibilities across The Education Village Academy Trust and our five schools.